 What are State Teams?

 During our first five years, we will pick and work with a total of 11 State Teams.
 A State Team is a group of leaders and people from different organizations that are working to advocate for alternatives to guardianship in their state.
-Currently, the Center for Youth Voice, Youth Choice (CYVYC) is working with 3 State Teams (select a state to learn more):
+Currently, the Center on Youth Voice, Youth Choice (CYVYC) is working with 8 State Teams (select a state to learn more):

 Who works on a State Team?